spicy-oil/tag-dqn/README.md

 ---

 ## Data
-All MDP environment data of the paper are under `./data/envs/`.
+All MDP environment data of the paper are under `data/envs/`.
 For each case study, we additionally include the Cowan code parameters, if applicable.

-Final results reported for the paper are under `./data/results/final/`.
-Grid search results are compiled under `./data/results/grid_search/`.
+Final results reported for the paper are under `data/results/final/`.
+Grid search results are compiled under `data/results/grid_search/`.

 ---

 ## Comments

+### Preprocessing
+The five input files are handled by `preproc()` of `tag_dqn/dqn/dqn_data_proc` to produce graph node and edge feature vectors.
+Changing adding/removing specific features or changing the features meaning/scales are currently not simple tasks as they are intertwined with other parts of the package.

-#### Reward Function
+### Reward Function
 RL performance for level determination is highly dependent on the reward function, which ideally generalises to unknown levels and lines of the term analysis of interest.
 Reward learning in `example.py` takes about 10 minutes on a personal computer, HPC is not required.

-When the MDP environment and its parameters (e.g. $\delta E$, $\mathit{\Delta} E$, $\mathit{\Delta} I$) differ drastically from the four case studies (e.g. data from different spectrometers or spectral resolutions), training a new reward function instead of ours (`./data/envs/reward.pth`) is considerable.
+When the MDP environment and its parameters (e.g. $\delta E$, $\mathit{\Delta} E$, $\mathit{\Delta} I$) differ drastically from the four case studies (e.g. data from different spectrometers or spectral resolutions), training a new reward function instead of ours (`data/envs/reward.pth`) is considerable.
 But this would need sufficient number of known levels for sufficient number of training MDP state transitions.
 In the paper, we trained using only Co II expert MDP state transitions, and results for Co II was the best.
 Training using initial MDP states of the Nd II-III case studies were not possible due to small number of known levels.
 Inevitably, the trained reward function was less ideal for Nd II-III as their theoretical calculations, line list, and human experts were different.

+In MDP reversal for reward training, `spec_range` is ignored to include the entirety of the line list, ensuring the line list contains all known lines.
+In case some known lines are from completely different spectral range (not in the line list), we could remove them while ensuring known level subgraph remain connected, this might also be impossible so line list augmentation (adding simulation lines) might be an option.
+In some cases, we expect getting the right reward function to be the most challenging step for running TAG-DQN effectively, followed by preparing the term analysis state graph.

+If necessary, the reward function can be changed with relative ease in `tag_dqn/dqn/dqn_reward.py`.
+The NN model for $D$ is `NNReward()`, input features are created by `NN_reward_input()` using graph features.

-#### Environment Parameters and Hyperparameters
+### Environment Parameters and Hyperparameters
-Let's talk about each parameter in the `config.yaml` file (they are defined in the comments of example config file under `./data/envs/`)
+Let's talk about each parameter in the `config.yaml` file (they are defined in the comments of example config file under `data/envs/`)

 - `min_snr` limits MDP complexity by limiting the number of graph edges (theoretical transitions) based on whether we expect to observe them.
 Certainly, some neglected theoretical transitions are observable but not omitted from $\mathcal{A}^2$ due to uncertainties in $gA_{\text{calc}}$ and $S/N_{\text{calc}}$ estimation, while some theoretical transitions remaining on the graph are also not observable.
 The number is chosen to compromise between graph complexity and the inclusion rate of observable theoretical transitions.
 - `spec_range` limits MDP complexity by limiting the line list range.
 In determining unknown levels using groups of lines expected from a particular spectral region, this parameter makes the RL process efficient.